ordina-jworks/ordina-jworks.github.io/_posts/2020-03-28-Healthcare-on-FHIR.md

 ## FHIR Resources
 A resource is the smallest unit of exchange with a defined behavior and meaning in interoperability, such as a Patient, a Device, an Observation, an Allergy Intolerance, ... .
 It has an identity and location (URI) where it can be found.
-Furthermore is it made up of elements of a particular datatype, and can be represented either as an XML document or a JSON document.
+Furthermore, it is made up of elements of a particular datatype, and can be represented either as an XML document or a JSON document.

 An exhaustive list of FHIR base resources is described here: [http://www.hl7.org/implement/standards/fhir/resourcelist.html](http://www.hl7.org/implement/standards/fhir/resourcelist.html){:target="_blank" rel="noopener noreferrer"}.
 The FHIR development team has adopted the 80% rule for resources: only define and include concepts applicable to 80% of normal implementations.